Retirement Guide

 Cons

-- Retirement visa requires proof of substantial funds ($22,000 in Thai bank)
+- Retirement visa requires ~$22,000 locked in a Thai bank account

-- Annual visa renewals and 90-day reporting requirements
+- Annual visa renewals and 90-day reporting are bureaucratic and time-consuming

 Is Thailand Right for You?